Michael O'Donoghue: National Lampoon magazine

 O'Donoghue was, along with Henry Beard and Doug Kenney, a founding writer and later an editor for the satiric National Lampoon magazine.
 As one of many outstanding National Lampoon contributors, O'Donoghue created some of the distinctive black comedy which characterized the magazine's flavor for most of its first decade.
 His most famous contributions include "The Vietnamese Baby Book", in which a baby's war wounds are cataloged in a keepsake; the "Ezra Taft Benson High School Yearbook", a precursor to the Lampoon's High School Yearbook Parody; the comic "Tarzan of the Cows"; and the continuing feature "Underwear for the Deaf".
+Two of his parodies were reprinted in the anthology National Lampoon: This Side of Parodies (Warner Paperback Library, 1974).

 He was also the editor and main contributor to the Lampoons Encyclopedia of Humor.
 He co-wrote the album Radio Dinner with Tony Hendra, and because of the album's success, he was assigned to direct and act on The National Lampoon Radio Hour.
 After 13 episodes, publisher Matty Simmons asked O'Donoghue to return to the magazine.
 A week later, O'Donoghue and Simmons argued over what was later revealed to be a simple misunderstanding, and O'Donoghue left.

 It was at the Lampoon that O'Donoghue met Anne Beatts, with whom he became romantically involved.
 The two later moved on to work at Saturday Night Live together.